EvgeniyMukhamedjanov/liquid-ajax-cart/README.md

 # Liquid Ajax Cart — Ajax carts for Shopify

-Liquid Ajax Cart — a Javascript library that lets you build Ajax carts using Liquid templates.
+Liquid Ajax Cart — a Javascript library that lets you build Shopify Ajax-carts using Liquid templates.

 No Javascript code needed.